chaitanyadevhare-biz/BMW-Sales-Analysis-2010-2024/README.md

 # BMW-Sales-Analysis-2010-2024
-A data analysis and visualization project showcasing insights from BMW sales data (2010–2024) using Power BI and Excel.
+Comprehensive data analysis and dashboard project analyzing BMW sales trends from 2010 to 2024.
+Built with Power BI and Excel to visualize key KPIs, market performance, and data-driven insights.